 What if the functions of a mission-critical radio and a smartphone could be combined?
 What if a hybrid device could be used instead of carrying a radio and a separate broadband device.

-PMR evolution is already moving in this direction.
+After all, the professional mobile communications world is moving in this direction.
 Given time, broadband networks and devices will support Mission-Critical Push-to-Talk (MCPTT).
-And a push-to-talk app such as the Tactilon Agnet app can bring TETRA group communications to a smart device.
+And an advanced push-to-talk app such as Tactilon Agnet can bring TETRA group communications to a smart device.

 Carrying one device instead of two would eliminate many drawbacks and bring a new level of convenience and efficiency, not to mention lower costs.
 What’s more, it’s easier and more secure to make apps in one device to share information.
-For example, the talk groups from the PMR side would be used in an app for group texting/chatting.
+For example, the talk groups from the TETRA side could be used in an app for group texting/chatting.
 It would then also be possible to prioritize between two apps, whereas it is impossible to prioritize between two devices using two different networks.

 All this sounds great!
 And there’s more!

-One device for three jobs – or more
+One device could do three jobs – or more